 If you work on numerous client PCs, it’s easy to forget exactly what steps you carried out on each.

-By filling out a computer service report, you can easily look back at your actions next time the same computer arrives on your workbench.
+By filling out a computer service report, you can easily look back at your actions the next time the same computer arrives on your workbench.

 3. Computer Service Reports Support Your Invoices